-Every morning children have a Literacy and Mathematics lesson.
+The children have four English and Mathematics lessons a week.
 Children are taught phonics four times a week, where we continue to follow the Read Write Inc programme introduced in Reception.

-In the afternoons, children are taught History and Geography through the Connected Curriculum and Science, RE, ICT and PSHE as separate lessons.
-One afternoon per week, the children take part in a carousel which involves music, art and PE.
+In the afternoons, children are taught History and Geography through the Connected Curriculum and Science, RE, Music and RHE as separate lessons.
+Each week, the children take part in a carousel which involves Computing, Art and PE.

 The children read weekly with the class teacher or teaching assistant.
 We encourage you to read 5 times a week with your child.
 Reading books can be changed first thing in the morning so please remind your child to do this if needed.
 Class Library books will be changed once a week on Friday.

-Children are provided with a piece of fruit each day as a healthy snack and you have the option of buying milk for your child, by arrangement with the school.
+Children are provided with a piece of fruit each day at break time as a healthy snack.

 Letters to parents

-On a carousel day pupils will spend half the day doing art, PE and music.
-On these days please send children to school in a PE kit.
+During carousel, pupils will spend time doing Art, PE and Computing.
+On these days, please send children to school in a PE kit.
 Children will be asked to tie long hair back and remove all jewellery for PE lessons.

-Each week there will be maths targets to practise and spellings to learn.
+Each week there will be short maths, writing and handwriting activities to complete and spellings to learn.
 We ask for the homework folders to be kept in the children’s book bags with their reading books and diary in so their diaries can be checked and books changed when needed. .
 New homework will be ready in their folders on Thursday to be returned by the following Tuesday.

 Children can bring a bottle of water each day (no juice please) and can refill them in school when required.
 Please send separate drinks bottles for the classroom and lunch boxes.
 Please label the water bottles.
 Please label the children’s clothes with their name and class so we can return any lost items.